faltrum/UDex/README.md

 ## Known risks and limitations

-- We are aware of precision issues, due to the fact that in some places we keep `XDC` with precision of 1e18, but in others (Like `totalAssets()`) we keep it as is.
+- We are aware of precision issues, due to the fact that in some places we keep `USDT` with precision of 1e18, but in others (Like `totalAssets()`) we keep it as is.
 - One trader can only open one position at a time.
 - We thought last moment that it might be useful to have a separate `closePosition` func, so the trader can close the position without much calculations.